-The success of your learning depends on your willingness to read.
+The success of your learning depends on your willingness to read and willingness to attend classes regularly.
 Though most lectures will supplement the readings, learners are expected to read all of the material identified in the course syllabus.
 Learners are also encouraged to bring questions about the readings, issues raised by the readings, etc. to the attention of the class for answer, discussion, and/or debate.